topmonks/hlidac-shopu/README.md

 You will need:

-* Node.js 10
+- Node.js 10
-* Firefox Developer Edition
+- Firefox Developer Edition
-* Chrome
+- Chrome
-* XCode Command Line Tools
+- XCode Command Line Tools

 ## Building extensions

-All extensions will be build to `./dist` folder by calling the `npm build` script.
+All extensions (except Safari version) will be build to `./dist` folder by calling the `npm build` script.

 Firefox supports Dark and Light themes for action icons and we are optimising action icons for these.
 Chrome doesn't support action icons theming via `manifest.json` so we use `background.js` script to